antoinesylvia/Texas_Heat_Raceway/README.md

 - **Lenovo ThinkCentre**: 192.168.1.1 (example IP)
 - **Subnet mask**: 255.255.255.0
 - **No default gateway needed** for this direct connection

-## Project - Setup and Deployment
-1. Clone the repository
-2. Install dependencies: `pip install -r requirements.txt`
-3. Configure `config.py` for your environment
-4. Run the central server: `python app.py`
-5. Start the finish gate script: `python finish_gate.py`
-6. Start the start gate script: `python start_gate.py`
-7. Access the web interface at `http://localhost:5000` (or configured HOST:PORT)

-#### Order of Opening Programs
-1. Central Server
-2. Finish Gate
-3. Start Gate

-This order ensures that the central server is ready to receive connections from both gates.

-#### Initialization Process (1st run and subsequent runs)
-1. Central server starts and enters the 'Initialization' state.
-2. Finish gate connects and reports its component status.
-3. Start gate connects and reports its component status.
-4. Once both gates have reported OK status, the central server transitions to the 'Ready' state.
-5. The start gate then waits for user input (button press) to begin the race.

-For subsequent runs, the reset button is used to return to the 'Initialization' state and begin this process again.

 ## Testing
 - Set `INITIAL_RACE_IN_PROGRESS = True` in `config.py` for isolated finish gate testing